brain-modelling-group/covasim-qld-model/applications/qld-aus/README.md

 # Modelling COVID-19 in  Queensland Australia with covasim

-The main code is in `covasim-australia/applications/qld-aus/`
+The main QLD-specific code is in `covasim-australia/applications/qld-aus/`

 ## Usage